 The Islamic historicising literature only allows Abd al-Malik to enter the scene in year 65 to allow the theological a period of five years after the sons of Muawiya were condemned to be destroyed.
 No coins or inscriptions are known that name any sons of Muawiya of the Protectors.
 The historicising literature selectively chooses between the dates of the Persian tradition, in an attempt to correctly sequence its events.

-The discovery of Muawiya’s inscription on the baths at Gadara, dated to the year 42 of the Arabian era, makes it possible to pass by the commonly accepted chronology and to understand the data on the coins as a dating following the error of the Arabians.
+The discovery of Muawiya’s inscription on the baths at Gadara, dated to the year 42 of the Arabian era, makes it possible to pass by the commonly accepted chronology and to understand the data on the coins as a dating following the era of the Arabians.
 Followers of traditional conceptions want to note the sign of the cross at the beginning of Muawiya’s inscription serves as a sign of "Islamic tolerance".

 It is difficult for them to explain the naming of the era as the era of the Arabians.
 Perhaps, as a Muslim he was one of the founders of taqiyya, because he knew how to conceal his support for the prophet of the Arabians4.

 Why did Muawiya choose Damascus as his residence

 Muawiya was only able to ensure his authority in the West by returning to an Arabian tradition of connecting authority with the protection of a holy place.
 As a Christian, he chose the tomb of John the Baptist and his Basilica in Damascus

 John the Baptist stood for "prophethood", an institution that would become a central idea of the Arabian church in the Arabian Empire.